gtironi/correctpy/README.md

-# pyerrorhandling
+# Python automatic error handle
-A personal project to try handle errors in python with chatgpt
+In this repository, I will try to make a python library to handle with script errors with chatgpt.